atakanaltok/awesome-useful-websites/README.md

 * https://en.everybodywiki.com/Everybodywiki:Welcome - Rescues deleted articles and rejected drafts from WikiPedia in many languages and welcomes new articles
 * https://loader.io/ - Free load testing service that allows you to stress test your web-apps & apis with thousands of concurrent connections
 * https://lunar.fyi/ (~$) - Multi-featured, defacto app for controlling monitors
+* https://www.deadmansswitch.net/ (~$) - Tool that sends your emails to your loved ones if you pass away
+* https://gethuman.com/ - Get a rep on the phone faster & get better help from most known companies